The Proper Approach to Revelation

 3 … Great and marvelous are Thy works, O Lord God, the Almighty; Righteous and true are Thy ways, Thou King of the nations.
 4 Who will not fear, O Lord, and glorify Thy name?
 For Thou alone art holy; for all the nations will come and worship before Thee, for Thy righteous acts have been revealed [phaneroo, “brought to light”].

 Here we see a combination of two Hebrew concepts that are set forth in the Hebrew alphabet.
-His righteous acts, or works, are pictured in the yood, as an open hand, and the ayin, that is an eye signifying seeing or manifestation.
+The righteous acts, or works, are pictured in the yood, as a closed hand, and the ayin, that is an eye signifying seeing or manifestation.
 When the works of God are “revealed,” they are made visible for all to see.
 It takes a righteous act of God to heal the blindness and remove “the veil which is stretched over all nations” (Isaiah 25:7).
 When all see His righteous acts, they will glorify Him.

 Perfection vs. Righteous Acts

 Hebrew culture was based on works, or righteous acts, as an expression or manifestation of one’s heart.
 Scripture sets forth two paths toward achieving this goal, each defined by a covenant.
 The Old Covenant sets forth righteous acts as proceeding from the will of man.
-The New Covenant sets forth the righteous acts of God to fulfill His promise by the strength of His will.
+The New Covenant sets forth the righteous acts of God working in us personally and in the earth in general.
 Both covenants possess the law, but under one covenant the law is a righteous standard imposed upon unwilling flesh, while the other covenant is a promise of God to write the law upon our hearts so that we come into agreement with Him.

-The captivities of Israel and Judah show that men’s vows to God, though well intentioned, cannot save anyone, simply because no man can sufficiently fulfill his vow to warrant justification.
+The captivities of Israel and Judah show that men’s vows to God, while well intentioned, cannot save anyone, simply because no man can sufficiently fulfill his vow to warrant justification.
 On the other hand, God has no such problem fulfilling His vows to us.
-The failure of the Old Covenant path attempting to justify men by the will of man must be contrasted to the success of the New Covenant path which is by the will of God.
-He wills, and we respond with our own act of will.
+The failure of the Old Covenant path attempting justification on account of the will of man must be contrasted to the success of the New Covenant path which is by the will of God.

 The epistle of James does not contradict the writings of Paul, but it sets forth a clearer Hebrew mindset.
 He insists that faith is manifested by one’s works.
 Hence, if a man claims to have faith as a believer in Christ, then there ought to be evidence of God’s work in his life, his character, and his works.
 This evidence is not about men doing good works by righteous character obtained by an Old Covenant vow, but rather by men doing good works as evidence of the Holy Spirit’s work within the believer.

 The book of Revelation, then, sets forth the righteous acts of God in the earth and in the nations.
 What is said about the nations is equally true of each individual within those nations.
 Hence, when the nations worship Christ on account of His righteous acts, they have the same motivation as individual believers who see the acts of God in their own lives.
 In both cases, the righteous acts of God are the fulfillment of the New Covenant.
-It is evidence of God proactively fulfilling His vow in people and in the nations as a whole.
+It is evidence of God fulfilling His vow in them.

 The ayin means “an eye,” but it is also the Hebrew number 70.
 This number signifies “all nations,” for in Genesis 10 we count the origin of nations to be 70 in number.
 Seventy is also the biblical number for “restoration.”
 For this reason, Adam died at the age of 930 (Gen. 5:5), falling short of God’s “glory” (1000) by precisely 70 years.
 Therefore, the number 70 (ayin) is what is needed for all nations to be restored, as pictured in Rev. 15:3, 4.